intel/lms/README.md

 #### MeTee library
-CMake script downloads the MeTee library sources from [GitHub](https://github.com/intel/metee) if library is not found in the system paths.
+CMake script downloads the MeTee library sources from [GitHub](https://github.com/intel/metee) if the library is not found in the system paths (git installation and correct proxy setup are required).
+Alternatively, in order to use pre-compiled MeTee one can set the following environment variables:
-One can set environment variable METEE_LIB_PATH to pre-compiled library and METEE_HEADER_PATH for headers to help CMake in library search.
+ * METEE_LIB_PATH to pre-compiled library path
+ * METEE_HEADER_PATH to headers path

 #### OpenWsman library
 The in-tree copy of OpenWsman library is located at CIM_Framework/openwsman/ directory.